There could be any number of reasons you would want to exit your business. It could be:

 Negotiations and mediation also have a role to play when dealing with disputes.
 In some cases formal assistance may be obtain from the court system.

 You may have to contemplate some form of insolvency regime to assist with the process.
-Here are some simple options in this regard.
+Here are some simple options to help you with your Exit Optimisation.

 This is an efficient process employed when a company is insolvent or likely to become insolvent.
 Voluntary Administration allows for effective restructuring of a company to achieve a desirable outcome for the company, its creditors and employees.